 For something labeled a comedy, this series deals with some tough thematic material: sexual abuse, drug addiction, parenting, gender identity, sexual identity, and trust.

 Back in England, George and their flaky roommate Phil (Phil Burgers) are both missing Mae terribly.
-When they show up again, George can’t make up with them fast enough.
+When they show up again, George can’t make up with Mae fast enough.

-Mae does everything possible to distract themselve from reality, from remembering the past.
-They and George play hilarious, role-playing sex games.
+Mae does everything possible to distract themselves from reality, from remembering the past.
+Mae and George play hilarious, role-playing sex games.
 They have people over for meals and help Binky (Ophelia Lovibond) have her baby.